An elegant and tranquil retreat nestled in exotic tropical gardens, close to Colombo's airport”

 Family friendly accommodation:

 Garden Suites have an extra bed for a child - actually a window seat made into a bed.
-2 pairs of rooms are interconnecting (1 double Garden Suite and 1 twin Wallawwa Room, in each case).
-When booked together, there is a discount (ask for details).
+Two pairs of rooms are interconnecting (1 double Garden Suite and 1 twin Wallawwa Room, in each case).

 Kids menu available